PurvisiLOL/ai-bot/README.md

-# ai-bot
-A AI bot?
+# AI Command
+Using `ChatGTP`

+To make the code work successfully you must have a mongoose connection system.